rchanou/website/README.md

 The source code for my site at [ron.chanou.info](http://ron.chanou.info)

-Right now it only contains a WIP Sokoban game, which uses AWS services for the backend.
+Right now it only contains a WIP Sokoban game.

 It experiments with mobx for state management and some interesting React component patterns such as for:
 - Declaring key-press/action maps